Melania Trump Sex Life With Donald Trump Exposed In Resurfaced Interview

 A new poll survey from CNN/ORC revealed that 52 percent of Americans have a favorable view of the First Lady.
 Prior to his presidency, Melania Trump had a 36 percent approval rating.

 The poll results fell along party lines.
-Eighty-six percent of Republicans viewed the First Lady favorable, while just 22 percent of Democrats said the same.
+86 percent of Republicans viewed the First Lady favorable, while just 22 percent of Democrats said the same.

 Donald Trump’s approval rating is at 43 percent, according to a Gallup poll.